 What are some examples of ESL niches?

 English is globally recognized as the official language of business, making this a very in-demand niche and one that many freelance online English tutors choose.
 If you have a degree in business or a background in management or a related career, you’ll have no problem marketing yourself as a Business English tutor.
-You can even earn Specialized Certification in Teaching Business English, and advertise your credentials on your teacher profile, self-introduction-video, or website.
+You can even earn Specialized Certification in Teaching Business English and advertise your credentials on your teacher profile, in your self-introduction video, or on your website.

-Nastassia is an online teacher from the U.S., living in Portugal.
+Nastassia is an online teacher from the U.S. who is living in Portugal.
 She started her own online tutoring business and focused on several niches, including two related to business: professional writing and accent reduction.
 Read her story.

 IELTS, PTE, and TOEFL Examination Preparation

-As more and more international students require these English proficiency exams for admission into university, studying overseas, and employment, the desire to improve examination scores is increasing the demand for English teachers who specialize in this kind of test prep.
-Students looking for this specific tutoring usually have a sense of urgency and therefore are reliable students, which leads to a stable income for test prep tutors.
+As more and more international students require these English proficiency exams for admission into a university, studying overseas, and employment, the desire to improve examination scores is increasing the demand for English teachers who specialize in this kind of test prep.
+Students looking for this specific tutoring usually have a sense of urgency and, therefore, are reliable students, which leads to a stable income for test prep tutors.

 Simply familiarizing yourself with the study guides for proficiency tests, such as the Test of English as a Foreign Language (TOEFL), Pearson Test of English (PTE), or International Language Testing System (IELTS), can be a good starting point in making this your niche.

-You can also take specialized TEFL/TESOL training in this teaching niche by enrolling in the free Bridge micro-credential course in Teaching IELTS Exam Prep, the Micro-credential course in Teaching PTE Test Prep, or the Micro-credential course in Teaching TOEFL Test Prep.
+You can also get targeted TEFL/TESOL training in this teaching niche by enrolling in the Bridge Micro-credential course in Teaching IELTS Exam Prep, the Micro-credential course in Teaching PTE Test Prep, or the Micro-credential course in Teaching TOEFL Test Prep.